-- DROP is an optional program that allows you to freeze your retirement benefit.
-Your monthly benefit is deposited each month into a special account at TRSL while you continue to work and earn a paycheck. - You can participate in DROP for up to a maximum of three years once your DROP "window" of eligibility opens. - You can shorten, but not extend your DROP participation time.
-(Minimum participation time is 1 day.) - The "frozen" benefit is calculated based upon years of service credit and average compensation upon entering DROP. - Your decision to participate in DROP is irrevocable.
+- DROP is an optional program that allows you to freeze your monthly retirement benefit check while you continue to work and earn a paycheck. - During DROP your monthly benefit is deposited each month into a special account. - " Minimum participation time: 1 day - " Maximum participation time: 36 months (3 years)

+Deferred Retirement Option Plan (DROP)

+The "frozen" benefit is calculated based upon years of service credit and average compensation upon entering DROP.

+Your decision to participate in DROP is irrevocable.

+You can apply up to 6 months before your DROP window opens with TRSL's Form 11.

+Members can end DROP participation and terminate employment (retire) at any time.